metosin/spec-tools/README.md

 ;  :user$person$address/zip)
 ```

-* now you have specs:
+* and now we have specs:

 ```clj
 (s/valid?